davidpiesse/facebook_messenger_php/README.md

 Still writing this...

 # Incoming Webhook
-For Facbook Messenger you provide a webhook URL for their API to contact your server when certain events occur. [-Link-](https://developers.facebook.com/docs/messenger-platform/webhook-reference)
+For Facebook Messenger you provide a webhook URL for their API to contact your server when certain events occur. [-Link-](https://developers.facebook.com/docs/messenger-platform/webhook-reference)

-Most of these revolve around imcoming messages from a user; be it a text message, attachment, postback etc. these are all handled by the **Callback** object.
+Most of these revolve around incoming messages from a user; be it a text message, attachment, postback etc. these are all handled by the **Callback** object.

 Pass in an array of data from the post request {in Laravel use ``` $request->all()```}
 ```php